Moving Back Home With Your Parents: Tips for Young Adults

 Moving in to save money as an adult child (and other common financial issues)

-Student debt, the high cost of living, soaring home prices, and other financially difficult circumstances are the most common reasons why a person may move home.
 Though they might ask their adult children to chip in for things like groceries or household items, many parents don't ask their adult children for rent or contributions toward other living expenses.
 Unemployment plays another role, as do financial emergencies, debt, and a lack of savings.

 Family and relationship circumstances

 In some cases, adult children choose to move home and care for a parent or family member.
 Physical illness or injury, mental illness, or disability may be a factor.
-Major life events, like the death of a loved one or major tragedy, may also be involved.
+Major life events, like the death of a loved one or a major tragedy, may also be involved.
 Some adults move back home because they need help with the challenges of raising their own children, especially if their children have special needs.

 Other factors for adult children

-Some young adults move back to their home city to return to school or take a new job.
+Some young adults move back to their hometown to return to school or take a new job.
 The end of a relationship can lead to a lack of support and a need to move back home.
 Health issues or mental health concerns can make it challenging to live independently and require support from family.
 Some adults may choose to move back home for convenience, proximity to family, and support.

 Fitting back into your childhood bedroom (and other common challenges)

 Apart from the logistics of what to do with your belongings, you may face several obstacles when moving home.
 Generational differences and expectations play a part in many of them.
-For example, you might have trouble establishing boundaries around and lifestyle.
+For example, you might have trouble establishing boundaries around your lifestyle.
 Retaining your identity and independence may be a struggle.
 Additionally, pressure to keep up with household contributions and financial responsibilities can be a source of conflict.

 Societal pressures and the stigma of moving home to save money

-While it isn’t the case in every family, moving out and becoming independent tends to be a rite of passage in many Western cultures—and society often has specific expectations for the age at which individuals are expected to move out and establish their own households.
+While it isn’t the case in every family, moving out and becoming independent tends to be a rite of passage in many Western cultures, and society often has specific expectations for the age at which individuals are expected to move out and establish their own households.
 As such, moving back home after living independently can carry societal pressures and stigmas.
 For example, many people view moving back in with one’s parents as a failure to achieve independence or financial success, potentially leading to negative judgments from friends, family, and colleagues.
 Additionally, individuals may compare their lives to those of their peers who have successfully achieved independence and established careers, particularly via social media.

 Common challenges for parents